 Silvers Neomax Coilovers Review

-To make everything clarified, I have structured the review based on several crucial factors.
+To clarify everything, I have structured the review based on several crucial factors.
 This will help you to justify how good they are quickly.

 Packaging Details and Initial Impression

-So they throw on a bracket for you, your brake line, and your ABS, so that’s really impressive.
-They actually keep protected all of their studs with caps.
-This is really amazing, considering such an affordable coilover kit.
+So they throw on a bracket for you, your brake line, and your ABS, so that’s impressive.
+They keep protected all of their studs with caps.
+This is amazing, considering such an affordable coilover kit.

 Another thing that they thought of when making the product is to include a nut.
 So on the factory suspension, they usually have just a welded nut on the side of the shock.